replicatedhq/troubleshoot.sh/docs/source/collect/data.md

 ##### `name` (Optional)
 This will be used as part of the output path in the support bundle.
+This field is required if `collectorName` is not set.
+If both are set then `collectorName` will be appended to `name`.

 ##### `data` (Required)
 The contents of this field will be written to the file.